Battle of Los Angeles (2016): Reception

 Steve Bryant of SoCal Uncensored praised the night one as "a really good show and a great start to the tournament".
 He said that "commentary on this show was excellent" and "The Fenix/Ospreay and Jeff Cobb/Ricochet matches were really good and worth the purchase of this just for those matches."
 He said that the night two was "the best single show in SoCal over the last 16 years".
 He felt that the night three "was another awesome night of wrestling".
 He said that "Every match in the actual tournament was good."
 He praised the match between Cody Rhodes and Marty Scurll as "a really great performance".
-He believed that Young Bucks and the team of Fenix and Pentagon Jr. "were phenominal throughout the weekend", with both teams being part "of tag matches on night 2 that were the two best matches in SoCal this year" and the latter team not showing "a lucha style in the match and really showed their range".
+He believed that Young Bucks and the team of Fenix and Pentagon Jr. "were phenomenal throughout the weekend", with both teams being part "of tag matches on night 2 that were the two best matches in SoCal this year" and the latter team not showing "a lucha style in the match and really showed their range".
 He said that the three nights of Battle of Los Angeles were "3 fantastic shows, once again showing why they (PWG) have the best wrestling in the world".

 Kevin Pantoja rated the night one 7.0 stating it as "A good way to start the tournament".
 He said that "Nothing on the show was blow away great or a match of the year contender, but nothing was really bad either."
 He felt that "Sydal/Hennigan" was skippable and further stated that "Ricochet/Cobb, Liger/Hero and Ospreay/Fenix are all fun, while Scurll/Pentagon was the MOTN".
 He rated the night two 8.5 as "a consistently strong show", with some criticism towards "the opener, Sami/Cody and main event" while "the Heroes Eventually Die/Pentagon and Fenix tag was the best thing".
 He gave mixed reviews to night three, considering it "the weakest of the three shows."
 He rated it 7.0 with nothing "bad but some stuff underwhelmed (O’Reilly/Haskins and the main event)".
 He praised the "Ospreay/Ricochet, Scurll/Haskins and Hero/Andrews" matches and stated that there were "two great matches in Ospreay/Sabre and the Tag Team Title match".